 Norwegians collect money to fix penis-shaped rock formation

-A group of activists have started to collect money to repair the penis-shaped rock formation and a popular touri... .
 The damaged rock formation Trollpikken in Egersund, western Norway, Saturday June 24, 2017.
+A group of activists have started to collect money to repair the penis-shaped rock formation and a popular tourist attraction after it was found badly damaged Saturday June 24, 2017.

 Comments